-RESPECT THE ENVIRONMENT - Arrive and depart wtih clean gear and clothing to prevent the spread of invasive plants. - Pack out all garbage including food waste, diapers, and hygiene products. - To dispose of human waste, select a spot at least 70 m away from trails, campsites and water sources.
+RESPECT THE ENVIRONMENT - Arrive and depart wtih clean gear and clothing to prevent the spread of invasive plants. - Pack out all garbage including food waste, diapers, and - To dispose of human waste, select a spot at least 70 m away from trails, campsites and water sources.
 Dig a shallow hole with a stick or heel of your boot.
-Cover the hole with soil afterwards.
-Pack out toilet paper. - Keep your pet on a leash at all times.
+Cover the hole with soil afterwards. - Keep your pet on a leash at all times.
 Pets are not permitted on prairie dog colonies. - Wildflowers, horns, antlers, rocks, fossils, arrowheads, tipi rings and all other natural and historical objects in a national park are protected by law.
-Leave them in their natural setting for others to discover and enjoy.
-SAFETY - Remember the 5 W's You are responsible for your own safety Wayfinding Be aware of your surroundings and become familiar with the area before heading out.
+Leave them in their natural setting for others to discover and enjoy SAFETY - Remember the 5 W's You are responsible for your own safety Wayfinding Be aware of your surroundings and become familiar with the area before heading out.
 Always carry a map and GPS/compass.
 Roads may become impassable when wet.
-Please check road and trail conditions with park staff.
-Water Hydrate before starting your hike and bring at least 4L of water per person per day.
+Please check road and trail conditions at the Visitor Centres.
+Water Hydrate before starting your hike and bring at least 1 L of water per hour of hiking.
 Always pack more than you think you will need.
 Surface water is not suitable to drink.
-Drinking water is available at the Visitor Centre, the Frenchman Valley Campground and the Rock Creek Campground.
+Potable water is available at the Frenchman Valley and Rock Creek campgrounds.
 Do not feed or approach wildlife - this harms their health, alters their natural behaviour, and exposes you to danger.
-Rattlesnakes - Beware of rattlesnakes and listen for their warning rattle.
+Rattlesnakes - Beware of rattlesnakes.
+Do not wear headphones and be aware of your surroundings.
 Wear boots or shoes that cover your ankles and long, loose fitting pants.
 Do not step on or over rocks or shrubs and keep children close by.
-Bison - Maintain 100 metre distance from bison (length of a football field).
-Startled or irritated bison can respond aggressively.
-If you encounter bison along the Ecotour Scenic Drive, remain in your vehicle and proceed slowly.
-Maintain extra caution when hiking with pets, cycling, while horseback riding and during sensitive times such as calving (May-June) and rutting (July-September).
-Weather Be prepared for extreme heat and sudden weather changes.
+Protective snake gaiters can be borrowed from the West Block Visitor Centre and Bison - Maintain 100 metre distance from bison (length of a football field).
+Startled or irritated bison can respond aggressively If you encounter bison along the Ecotour Scenic Drive, remain in with pets, cycling, while horseback riding and during sensitive times such as calving (May-June) and rutting (July-September).
+Be prepared for extreme heat and sudden weather changes.
 Severe winds and lightning storms are dangerous and it can be difficult to find shelter.
 Always check weather forecasts before leaving, plan your trip to avoid the heat of the day and make sure to pack all necessary supplies and equipment.
 Roads in the park can become impassable when wet.
 Wildfire Wildfire is common on the prairies and extremely dangerous.
 Lightning storms and strong winds are a contributing factor.
 If you see smoke, report it to Park Dispatch immediately.
 Fire travels quickly, be prepared to evacuate.
 If fire traps you, head for low vegetation areas (gravel roads, prairie dog colonies) or burned areas (the "black zone").

-WESTBLOCK 2 km loop: 1 hour Trailhead: 13U 0305900E 5453568N • Gate at parking area A great trail to view wildflowers and soaring birds of prey.
+WESTBLOCK 2 km loop; elevation gain: 97 m; 1 hour Trailhead: 13U 0305900E 5453568N • Gate at parking area A great trail to view wildflowers and soaring birds of prey.
 May - early July is peak season for flower blooms.
 Well-graded and surfaced, it climbs gently around Eagle Butte.
 Suitable for all levels.
 Enjoy the interpretive panels describing prairie vegetation, human history and intriguing geology.
 For something more challenging, continue to 70 Mile Butte Trail.